-- Provide a predominately residential development of 610 dwellings with a housing density, mix and design in line with Core Strategy Policy 16; - Provide a local shop or Neighbourhood Centre; - Provide a primary school; - Create a safe pedestrian access across Normandy Way; - Provide open space and play provision in line with Core Strategy Policy 19; and - Provide affordable housing in line with Core Strategy Policy 15. - 4.10 The Core Strategy requirement to allocate land for the development of 6 hectares of new office development, has been addressed within the adopted Hinckley Town Centre Area Action Plan (March 2011). - 4.11 The Core Strategy requires a range of employment opportunities within Hinckley.
+- Provide a predominately residential development of 850 dwellings with a housing density, mix and design in line with Core Strategy Policy 16; - Provide a local shop or Neighbourhood Centre; - Provide a primary school; - Create a safe pedestrian access across Normandy Way; - Provide open space and play provision in line with Core Strategy Policy 19; - Provide affordable housing in line with Core Strategy Policy 15; and - Provide an appropriate strategy that reduces the impact of traffic from the development on Wykin Lane through Wykin village. - 4.10 The Core Strategy requirement to allocate land for the development of 6 hectares of new office development has been addressed within the adopted Hinckley Town Centre Area Action Plan (March 2011). - 4.11 The Core Strategy requires a range of employment opportunities within Hinckley.
 This has been ensured through identification of sites within the Employment Land and Premises Review and the protection of allocated employment sites through Policy DM19. - 4.12 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
-This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under policy DM8 compared to the 2001 Local Plan.
-Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 4.13 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20. - 4.14 In line with Core Strategy Policy 1: Hinckley, the following additional allocations are proposed for Hinckley (Illustrated on the Hinckley Pre-Submission Draft Map).
+This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under Policy DM8 compared to the 2001 Local Plan.
+Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 4.13 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20. - 4.14 The Hinckley/Barwell/Earl Shilton/Burbage Green Wedge is located to the north east of Hinckley.
+The Green Wedge Review (2011) recommends residential allocation HIN35PP to be removed from this Green Wedge and the boundary has been amended to reflect this.
+The Green Wedge has been extended to include John Cleveland College Playing Fields as this area meets the green wedge criteria.
+Policy 6 of the Core Strategy sets out the policy relating to the Green Wedge and the boundary can be found on the Policies Map. - 4.15 In line with Core Strategy Policy 1: Hinckley, the following additional allocations are proposed for Hinckley.